 Free and charitable clinics across the country depend on medical volunteers to provide much-needed care to the uninsured.
 If you have the time and inclination to participate in a potentially rewarding and resume-building experience, contact your local clinic to see what volunteer opportunities are available.

 Internal medicine physician Dr. Bob Sayson first volunteered in community health events in his home community of Portland, Oregon, and now volunteers full time at the Good News Clinic, which serves refugees, immigrants, and displaced residents who don’t have health insurance.
 He believes his efforts benefit all.
 “It’s not just about the health of the individual but the health of the community,” he says.

 If you’re interested in stepping in to help at clinics with different patient populations, perhaps farther from home, you can search for a clinic through the National Association of Free & Charitable Clinics.

 2. Go on a medical mission

-If you are interested in volunteering your services in new and varied locations, medical missions may suit you well.
-You can join healthcare providers around the world who nobly donate their time and expertise providing care to chronic-need patients in developing nations.
+If you want to volunteer your services in new and varied locations, medical missions may suit you well.
+You can join healthcare providers around the world who donate their time and expertise by providing care to patients in developing nations.